wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

     sudo apt install ./EdgeDataStore_linux-arm64.deb
     ```

-    A validation check for prerequisites will be completed.
-If the Linux OS is up to date, the install will succeed.
+    A validation check for prerequisites is performed.

-2. If the install fails, run the following commands from the terminal window and try the install again:
+3. If the install fails, run the following commands from the terminal window and try the install again:

     ```bash
     sudo apt update
     sudo apt upgrade
     ```

-    After the check for prerequisites succeeds, you will be prompted if you want to change the default port (5590).

-3. Optional: Type the port value you want and press Enter.
-If 5590 is acceptable, press Enter.
+4. Optional: Change the port number (default port is 5590) and press Enter.

    **Note:** If you specify an invalid value for the port, the install will proceed with the default value of 5590.

-    You will then be prompted if you want to install a Modbus TCP or OPC UA EDS adapter in addition to the default Storage component.
-The default is not to install them.
-You can add them after the installation is complete if you want.

-4. If you want to install neither EDS adapter, press Enter to proceed.

-   The install will complete and Edge Data Store will be running on your device.
+5. Optional: Select to add a Modbus TCP EDS Adapter system component, an OPC UA EDS Adapter system component, or both, and press Enter.

+    **Note:** The Modus TCP EDS adapter and the OPC UA EDS adapter are both installed, regardless of whether a system component is added.
+Additional system components can be added for each adapter after installation.

+For instructions on how to verify the Edge Data Store installation, see [Verify installation](xref:VerifyInstallation).